jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

   void myProperty() { ... }
   ```

-- `AfterFailureMode.SAMPLE_ONLY`: Only run the property with just the last falsified (and shrunk)
+- `AfterFailureMode.SAMPLE_ONLY`: Only run the property with just the last falsified (and shrunk) generated sample set of parameters.
-  generated sample set of parameters.
-This only works if all parameters could
+  This only works if generation and shrinking will still lead to the same results as in the previous failing run.
-  be serialized.
-Look into your test run log to check out if a serialization problem occurred.
+  If the previous sample cannot be reproduced the property will restart with the previous run's random seed.

 - `AfterFailureMode.SAMPLE_FIRST`: Same as `SAMPLE_ONLY` but generate additional examples if the
-  property no longer fails with the recorded sample.
+  property no longer fails with the previous sample.

 You can also determine the default behaviour of all properties by setting
-the `defaultAfterFailure` property in the [configuration file](jqwik-configuration)
+the `jqwik.failures.after.default` parameter in the [configuration file](jqwik-configuration)
 to one of those enum values.